Studio Room Review at Orange Lake (West Village)

 The drawers had plenty of silverware and extras.

-It was nice that they had a cheese grater, vegetable peeler, and utensils.
-Not only that, there was a can, bottle, and wine opener.
+Other items included utensils like a cheese grater, vegetable peeler, and spatulas.
+Not only that, but a can, bottle, and wine opener were available.
 How often have people had to buy a wine opener while on vacation?

 The microwave doubled as a convection oven.
 I have to admit it was a little fancy and could potentially be hard to figure out.
-For me, it was used as a microwave.
+We used it as a microwave.
 You might notice that it had quite a few buttons.

-One of the things that impressed me was the extra convenience items provided.
-There was a roll of paper towels, plenty of dishwasher detergent, and dish soap in the room.
-That is not always the case when you rent a condo.
+We were also impressed with the extra convenience items, such as a roll of paper towels, dishwasher detergent, and dish soap, which is not always the case when renting a condo.

-I started the dishwasher every morning before heading out to the parks.
-Then everything was clean and ready to go when I came back in the evening to cook dinner.
+I started the dishwasher every morning before heading to the parks.
+Then, everything was clean and ready to go when I returned in the evening to cook dinner.

 The bath was comparable to a standard guest room.
 It has a tub with a shower combination.